Supreme Court hears copyright clash over Andy Warhol artwork of Prince

 Justice Samuel Alito challenged Martinez over how courts would apply the “meaning or message” test in practice.

 “You make it sound simple, but maybe it’s not so simple, at least in some cases, to determine what is the meaning or the message of a work of art,” Alito said.
 “There can be a lot of dispute about what the meaning or the message is.
 Some people would say it’s not necessarily the meaning or the message that the artist had in mind.
-I don’t know, if you called Andy Warhol as a witness, what would he say was message or meaning of his work?”
+I don’t know, if you called Andy Warhol as a witness, what would he say was the purpose of and the message or meaning of his creation?”

 Martinez responded that courts would not be burdened with divining the artist’s intention because, under the rule announced in the 2 Live Crew case, the relevant question is “whether a new meaning or message could reasonably be perceived.”